President Joko Widodo launches the Red and White Carnival - ExBulletin

 President Joko Widodo launches the Red and White Carnival

-President Joko Widodo launched the red and white carnival themed Creating Harmonious Indonesian Unity at the front yard of Merdeka Palace, Jakarta on Sunday, August 28, 2022.
-The red and white carnival brought together all elements of the nation, from community organizations, students to the general public.
+JAKARTA.NIAGA.ASIA — Indonesian President Joko Widodo (Jokowi) launched the Red and White Carnival with the theme Create a harmonious Indonesian unity in the front yard of Merdeka Palace, Jakarta, on Sunday.
+The red and white carnival brought together all components of the nation, from community organizations, students to the general public.

-With the National Police Chief, with Habib Luthfi bin Yahya, saying bismillillahirahmanirahim, this morning I declare that the red and white carnival has been sent, the president said.
+With the national police chief, with Habib Luthfi bin Yahya, saying Bismillahirrahmanirrahim“This morning I declare that the Red and White Carnival has been dispatched,” the president said, as quoted by the page Cabinet Secretariat.

-In his report, member of the Presidential Advisory Council (Wantimpres), Habib Luthfi bin Yahya, said the purpose of the Red and White Carnival was to revive a sense of belonging to the country.
+In his report, member of the Presidential Advisory Council (Wantimpres), Habib Luthfi bin Yahya, said the purpose of the Red and White Carnival was to revive the sense of belonging to the homeland.

 “With today’s carnival, we are ready to maintain the Red and White until we are determined to maintain the unitary state of the Republic of Indonesia at a fixed price,” said Habib Luthfi.